Ruidoso, New Mexico: Geography

 Ruidoso is in southern Lincoln County, with elevations ranging from 6400 ft at the village's southeast corner in the valley of the Rio Ruidoso up to over 7700 ft at the village's northern end near Alto.
 Ruidoso's southern border and westernmost border follow the Otero County line.
 The village is bordered to the east by the city of Ruidoso Downs.
 U.S. Route 70 passes through the southeast part of the village, following the valley of Carrizo Creek upstream from the Rio Ruidoso.
 The highway leads east down the valley of the Rio Ruidoso and Rio Hondo 70 mi to Roswell and southwest over Apache Summit 33 mi to Tularosa.
 New Mexico State Road 48 passes through the center of Ruidoso on Sudderth Drive, the village's main street, and leads north 18 mi to Capitan.

-According to the U.S. Census Bureau, the village has a total area of 41.7 sqkm, of which 0.05 sqkm, or 0.12%, are water.
+According to the U.S. Census Bureau, the village has a total area of 41.7 sqkm, of which 0.05 sqkm, or 0.12 percent are water.